lhapp27/FewBodyToolkit.jl/docs/src/example2D.md

 ````

 ## 4. Using complex-ranged basis functions
 We can also use complex-ranged basis functions, which are useful for more oscillatory bound states, i.e. highly excited states.
-Note that `cr_bool=1` effectively employs twice the number of basis functions, hence for a fair comparison we choose `nmaxC = nmax/2 = 7`:
+Note that `cr_bool=1` effectively employs twice the number of basis functions, hence for a fair comparison we choose `nmaxC = nmax/2 = 7`.
+Keep in mind that the optimal parameters for the complex-ranged basis functions are usually differnt.
+Hence, we optimize them separately.

 ````@example example2D
 nmaxC = 7